awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/FILTER2D_Lab.md

     ```
 	*Note: the sdaccel_setup.sh script might generate warning messages, but these can be safely ignored.*

-1. Now you will create a workspace that includes the following setup steps:
-	* Creating a new project called **Filter2D**
-	* Adding the AWS-VU9P-F1 platform to the project and selecting it as the target for this project
-	* Importing the host and kernel source files
-	* Setting GCC compile and link options
-	* Setting the name of the FPGA binary container as **binary_container_1**
-	* Setting the **Filter2DKernel** function to be a custom hardware function (also referred to as kernel).
-	* Setting command line arguments to be passed to the application when it is executed.

 1. Launch the SDAccel GUI and and create a new workspace in the current directory:
     ```bash
     cd ~/aws-fpga-app-notes/reInvent18_Developer_Workshop/filter2D